-Matthew Webb didn’t stop swim after having defeated the channel dragon in 1875.
+Matthew Webb didn’t stop swimming after he defeated the channel dragon in 1875.
 His further achievements include staying afloat in a tank at the Horticultural Hall in Boston for a staggering 128 hours in the summer of 1879.
 The following year he performed a similar feat at the Royal Aquarium in Westminster.

 Even though he made his living swimming, he was still not guaranteed any income.
-Like in competitions against his rival Beckwith, where they were to swim ten-hour sessions in a 65 foot pool for six consecutive days, and where the entire prize sum of 300 pounds was awarded the swimmer who’d completed the most laps.
+Like in competitions against his rival Beckwith, where they were to swim 10-hour sessions in a 65-foot pool for six consecutive days, and where the entire prize sum of $420 was awarded to the swimmer who completed the most laps.
 Webb lost.

-In addition to not knowing when he’d get his next pay check, he lived with the nagging knowledge that he was not a captain.
+In addition to not knowing when he’d get his next pay check, he lived with the nagging knowledge that despite the fact that it said so on just about every matchbox, he was not a captain.
 Sure, he’d been in command of a ship for a few months when he was young, but he was not a real captain.
-Despite the fact that it said so on just about every matchbox.
-The next major challenge was swimming across the border between the United States and Canada below the Niagara Falls.
-Webb was no longer the fit young man he’d been when he crossed the English Channel eight years earlier, but he needed the money to support his growing family.
-The immensely rich railway companies of the time had instituted a reward of $10,000 to the swimmer able to defy the currents and the sharp cliffs at Whirlpool Rapids.
-Converted into current values, this corresponds to a bit over $200,000.
+The next major challenge was swimming across the border between the United States and Canada below Niagara Falls.
+Webb was no longer the fit young man he’d been when he’d crossed the English Channel eight years earlier, but he needed the money to support his growing family.
+The immensely rich railway companies of the time had offered a $10,000 reward to the swimmer able to defy the currents and sharp cliffs at Whirlpool Rapids.
+In today’s money, the reward was a bit over $200,000.

-In the afternoon of July 24, 1883, Matthew Webb was ready to transform the life of himself and his family.
-The stream he was going to cross was just a little over 100 yards.
-Initially, everything appeared to be going according to plan, but after ten minutes, the large audience could no longer see any moustache or red and white striped swimsuit.
+On the afternoon of July 24, 1883, Matthew Webb was ready to transform his life and the life of his family.
+The stream he was going to cross was a little over 100 yards.
+Initially, everything appeared to be going according to plan, but after 10 minutes, the large audience could no longer see any mustache or red-and-white-striped swimsuit.

-Matthew Webb’s body was found four days later.
-It was found face down in “exactly the same position as he had been swimming.”
+Matthew Webb’s body was found four days later, face down in exactly the same position as he had been swimming.
 His teeth were clenched and his eyes were staring wide open with an expression of anxiety.
-One of his toes was missing a nail and a four-inch deep wound in his head led the doctors performing the autopsy to conclude that he’d hit his head against an underwater rock and most likely lost consciousness.
-Below the water surface, the great weight of the water had knocked out his neural system and had not only prevented him from breathing, but also from using his arms and legs.
+One of his toes was missing a nail and a four-inch deep wound in his head led the doctors performing the autopsy to conclude that he’d hit his head on an underwater rock and most likely lost consciousness.
+Below the water surface, the great weight of the water had knocked out his neural system and prevented him from breathing and using his arms and legs.
 According to the definition of the time, the great canal swimmer had not drowned, but suffocated.

-On Matthew Webb’s commemorative monument, it says “Nothing Great Is Easy.”
+On Matthew Webb’s tombstone, it says “Nothing Great Is Easy.”